Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Compiler

 The compiler parallelizes a single monolithic assembly process in two steps: \begin{inlineenum} \item \emph{Split} the monolithic process into a maximal number of tiny processes. \item \emph{Merge} the split processes so that the total number of processes does not exceed the number of available cores. \end{inlineenum}

-Splitting closely follows the approach described in \secRef{static_bsp_rtl} and illustrated in \figRef{parsim}.
-The compiler first creates a DAG representation of the monolithic process.
-It then uses a backward traversal to partition all nodes reachable from the sinks to form independent smaller processes.
+Splitting follows the approach described in \secRef{static_bsp_rtl} and illustrated in~\figRef{parsim}.
+The compiler first creates a DAG representing data dependencies in the monolithic process.
+It then uses a backward traversal to partition all nodes reachable from a data sink into an independent smaller process.
 In creating the parallel processes, the compiler ensures that instructions that access the same memory region (e.g., an unpacked array in Verilog) end up in the same process to avoid moving large amounts of data every \vcycle.
 Additionally, all privileged instructions must execute in the same process.
 Partitioning can duplicate DAG nodes across multiple cores, maximizing parallelism at the expense of increased computation.

-If we view the maximal set of split processes as a graph whose nodes denote processes and edges denote communication, then merging is a hyper-graph partitioning problem.
-Existing partitioning tools~\cite{KaHyPar, metis} assume a \emph{linear} cost function, so merging two nodes adds their weight or cost.
-However, optimizations such as data sharing and duplicate code elimination make merging non-linear, so we instead developed a heuristic algorithm.
+If we view the maximal set of split processes as a graph whose nodes denote processes and edges denote communication, then merging is a graph partitioning problem.
+Existing partitioning tools~\cite{KaHyPar, metis} assume a \emph{linear} cost function, so merging two nodes would add their weight or cost.
+However, optimizations such as data sharing and duplicate code elimination make merging non-linear, so we required a heuristic algorithm.

 The compiler estimates the execution time of a process as the total number of instructions it executes, including \textcode{Send}s, but excluding the \textcode{NOp}s used to schedule data hazards and received messages.
 A vital goal of merging processes is to avoid overloaded cores (i.e., forming stragglers) by equalizing the execution time of all processes.
 The compiler iteratively picks two merge candidates that minimize the increase in merged execution time.
 It starts from the process with the shortest execution time and merges it with another process with which it communicates.
-This process is chosen to produce the smallest increase in execution time.
-Intuitively, by starting from the smallest processes and constructing larger ones, we can balance the execution time of the processes and simultaneously reduce communication (hence avoid network contention).
+Intuitively, by starting from the smallest processes and constructing larger ones, we can balance the execution time of the processes and simultaneously reduce communication (hence avoiding network contention).